Saving Your Home Deposit

 How much deposit do I really need?

-Your deposit is proof that you can save money and that you’re committed to paying a mortgage off.
-Many lenders will want 10 or 20% of the price of the home.
+Your deposit is proof that you can save money and that you're committed to paying a mortgage off.
+Many lenders will want 10 or 20% of the price of a home.
 Others will let you take out a home loan with a 5% deposit.

-So, if you reckon the sort of place you’ll want will cost $450,000, at 10% you’ll need to save $450,000 x 5% = $22,500 plus extras like stamp duty.
-At 20%, that figure becomes $90,000.
-We know.
-Ouch.
+So, if you reckon the sort of place you'll want will require a loan of $550,000, at 5% you'll need to save $550,000 x 5% = $27,500 plus extras like stamp duty.
+At 20%, that figure becomes $110,000.

-Big name, simple idea.
-The loan to value ratio is an expression of how much the value of your property is yours, and how much you still owe to your lender.
-It’s the loan amount divided by the value of your home.
+This is an expression of how much of the value of your property is yours, and how much you still owe to your lender.
+It's the loan amount divided by the value of your home.

-On the other hand, some people decide that rising costs of buying in their area make LMI cheaper than waiting to save.
+On the other hand, some people decide that rising costs of buying in their area make LMI likely cheaper than waiting to save.
 It's important to know the risks either way, and get financial advice if things don't feel crystal clear.

 Can I get a First Home Owner grant?